edmondawad/CarND_P2/writeup_template.md

 | 1127, 720     | 960, 720      |
 | 695, 460      | 960, 0        |

+Then, I made use of the function `getPerspectiveTransform()` in order to calculate the perspective transform matrix, M. Then, I used the function `warpPerspective()` from OpenCV to warp the image.
 I verified that my perspective transform was working as expected by drawing the `src` and `dst` points onto a test image and its warped counterpart to verify that the lines appear parallel in the warped image.

-![alt text][image4]
+![alt text][image4_1]

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?